quisimbryant/coding_practice/README.md

 I'm going to be treating this readme like a stream of consciousness.
 It'll help lessen the things I need to think about writing as I teach myself how to use Git.

+I think it's best if I practice on this branch.